MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-personalize-views.md

 ::: moniker-end

 In System Center Operations Manager, views are contained in management packs.
-If a view is contained in a sealed management pack, you can open the properties of the view but you can't save any changes to it.
+If a view is contained in a sealed management pack, you can open the properties of the view, but you can't save any changes to it.
 However, you can change the display options of the view and then save it as a personalized view.

 > [!NOTE]
 > Personalized views are only visible to the user who personalized the view.